sejaldua/DS4B/lesson_plans/week01.md

 # Week 1: Introduction to the Course

+*NOTE: class was held virtually on Zoom due to a snow storm*

 ## 1. KEY QUESTIONS
    - What is this course about?
    - Why are we teaching it?